juselius/blockchain-inf-3910/README.md

 1. Implement the Election, Voter and Ballot transactions, each with it's own REST API
 2. Implement REST APIs for getting Elections, Voters and Ballots from the blockchain
 3. Implement transaction verification, ensuring that the rules of the voting process are upheld
-4. Add a simple command line interface to add voters, elections and to cast votes in the Elections project.
+4. Add a simple command line interface to add voters, elections and to cast votes in the Poll project.
 For simplicity you can use json files on disk.

 ### 4. Web interface